- Includes one Regular flow Tampax menstrual cup, one carrying case and a welcome guide. Ships in a...

 If you’re looking to go eco-friendly for your non-messy period sex, then consider the Intimina Ziggy Cup.
 Like this cup from Tampax, it’s also made from medical grade silicone and can be used for years.
 What’s different is that it’s a flat, flexible disc that fits right below your cervix.

-Check out our Ziggy Cup Review, or take a look for yourself over on Amazon:
+Check out our Ziggy Cup Review, or shop now:

 Is there a Risk of Toxic Shock Syndrome with Menstrual Cups?

-Tampons come with the risk of Toxic Shock Syndrome, but does this new menstrual cup also have this risk, and is it higher or lower?
+Tampons come with the risk of TSS, but does this new menstrual cup also have this risk, and is it higher or lower?
 Let’s find out!

-First of all, the risk even from tampons is quite low.
+First of all, the risk from all products is quite is quite low.
 This is particularly true if you take basic precautions such as changing it frequently enough (8 hours maximum).

 There are only a few thousand cases of TSS each year and many doctors go an entire lifetime without even seeing a case!
 Around half of them are caused by tampons.

 Although there is a risk, in theory with menstrual cups, there’s only been 1 case to date.
-As long as you remove your cup every 12 hours (or sooner if full) and clean it well, your risk should be quite low.
+As long as you remove your cup within the recommend time frame (or sooner if full) and clean it well, your risk should be quite low.
 Also don’t use it if you cut yourself when inserting or removing it until you heal fully.

 The Takeaway on the Tampax Cup